- REAL ESTATE

 As for KRL’s fundraising, Forsyth notes that even though the last library levy didn’t pass, the 45,000 people who voted for it represent a large base of potential donors who might be willing to support library programs in other ways besides a property tax increase.
 She’ll also be reaching out to “people who can give in an impactful way.”

 She says the Kingston library that’s being developed as part of that community’s Village Green project is a model that could be viable in Silverdale and elsewhere.

 To create some momentum for a new Silverdale library, “We need a community group to come forward, and we will work with them.”

 ABOUT THE AUTHOR

-Recent KPBJ Visitors There are currently 0 users and 542 guests online.
+Recent KPBJ Visitors There are currently 1 user and 998 guests online.